 25. But what form of leaf is this (Fig. 41) of the Fennel-flower, with such a multitude of narrow segments?
-You may call it pin-nat-i-sect, if the long word does not try your short memory too much.
+You may call it pin-nat-i-sect, a long word which signifies dissected in a pinnatifid manner.
 The Thistle leaf is also pinnatisect, although quite different in form.

 26. Fig. 42 represents a pedate leaf of a Passion-flower.
-Observe its palmate venation, each of its veins bearing a segment, and each lower regreent double so recommend.
+Observe its palmate venation, each of its veins bearing a segment, and each lower segment double, so resembling a bird's foot.
+Pedate means foot-shaped.

 Fig. 40.
 Pinnatifid leaf of Celandine.
 Fig. 41.
 Pinnatisect leaf of Fennel-flower.